ajithyaasaf/Cedoi-Connect-1/replit.md

 ## Overview

 This is a mobile-first Progressive Web Application (PWA) designed for the CEDOI Madurai Forum to simplify meeting scheduling, attendance marking, and reporting.
-The application serves two main user roles: Sonai (meeting organizer) and Chairman (meeting oversight and reporting).
+The application serves two main user roles: Chairman (meeting creator) and Sonai (attendance marker).

 **Current Status (July 2025)**: Completely integrated with Firebase/Firestore database with fallback support, responsive navigation, and enhanced meeting creation interface.
 Full Firestore implementation for all data operations.